 Related article: How to get featured on Instagram – 2020 update

-Here are some ideas for your user generated content campaign that will help you to run a better page based on UGC.
+Here are some ideas for your user-generated content campaign that will help you run a better page based on UGC.

-Don’t forget to ask for permission for your UGCs.
-Although many user generated content is created based on your announced hashtags, many of them are original which you didn’t ask for.
+Don’t forget to ask for permission from your UGCs.
+Although many user-generated contents are created based on your announced hashtags, many of them are original, which you didn’t ask for.
 In these cases, it’s better to ask for permission if it’s possible.
 And don’t forget to give credit to them when reposting their content.

 Unfortunately, not all the UGCs are positive.
 There are always people who are complaining about the products and services and give productive or destructive feedbacks.
-The bad thing about negative UGCs is that they have 10x more impact on customers compared to positive UGCs.
+The bad thing about negative UGCs is that they have 10x more impact on customers than positive UGCs.

 But you don’t have to be worried about that.
 If you manage to deal with bad reviews, you can turn them into opportunities.
 Actually, studies showed that 41% of consumers are tempted to buy a product with reviews as low as 1 to 4.

 Your followers are the greatest assets on Instagram.
-By sharing their creative content, not only you show them that they are important to you, but also you can effectively grow your account.
+By sharing their creative content, not only do you show them that they are important to you, but also you can effectively grow your account.
 If you want to speed up the process, our suggestion is to use Instagram management apps such as AiSchedul.
 Also, if you are looking for more amazing campaign examples, check out this page from the marketers at Avadel.